khulnasoft/integrations-core/cacti/README.md

 ### Installation

-The Cacti check is included in the [Datadog Agent][1] package, to start gathering metrics you first need to:
+The Cacti check is included in the [Khulnasoft Agent][1] package, to start gathering metrics you first need to:

 1. Install `librrd` headers and libraries.
 2. Install Python bindings to `rrdtool`.